google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 is the same plugin that’s bundled with webpack, but newer, and it’s able to compile the ES2015+ code.

+### Loader-specific options {: #loader-specific-options }

-The second way is loader-specific options ([what a loader is](https://webpack.js.org/concepts/loaders/)).
+The second way to minify the code is loader-specific options ([what a loader is](https://webpack.js.org/concepts/loaders/)).
 With loader options, you can compress things that the minifier can’t minify.
 For example, when you import a CSS file with [`css-loader`](https://github.com/webpack-contrib/css-loader), the file is compiled into a string: